fsantini/KoboCloud/README.md

 ### pCloud

-- Add the public link to the containing folder (starting with https://my.pcloud.com/ or https://u.pcloud.link/) to the kobocloudrc file.
+- Add the public link to the containing folder to the kobocloudrc file.

 Files added into a subfolder of the *public* folder of pCloud are also supported.